Sequoia/sequoia.github.com/_content/posts/static-site-generator-part-one.md

 ## Enter Static Site Generators

-It occurred to some people that maybe it didn't make sense to run step three *every single time* someone hit a page on their site.
+It occurred to some people that it didn't make sense to run step three *every single time* someone hit a page on their site.
 If step three (combining template with page content) were done in batch beforehand, all of the site's pages could be stored on disk and served from a static server!
 An application that takes this approach, generating "static" webpages and storing them as flat HTML files, is referred to as a Static Site Generator (or SSG).
 An SSG has the following benefits over a CMS:

 1. It eliminates the need to run a database server
 2. It eliminates the need to execute PHP or any application logic on the server